Director: Harvey Hart

 Though incongruent with the serious tone of this episode, the antics of Harry Mudd may amuse fans of the late Roger C. Carmel—a talented character actor known for his guest roles in a variety of 1960s television shows.
 (That being said, Carmel’s abilities are better utilized in “I, Mudd” from season two, a comedic offering now regarded as a favorite among many Star Trek enthusiasts.)

 Despite setting the stage for a compelling conflict, “Mudd’s Women” fails to generate an acceptable amount of narrative tension.
-Notably, Kirk’s immediate problem (i.e. a lithium crystal shortage) is conveyed primarily through expository dialogue; therefore, viewers may struggle to empathize with the sense of urgency felt by the Enterprise captain and crew.
+Notably, Kirk’s immediate problem (i.e., a lithium crystal shortage) is conveyed primarily through expository dialogue, which may prevent viewers from sympathizing with the urgency felt by the Enterprise captain and crew.

 (Spoilers beyond this point)